Zixu2305/Youtube-Academy-Standalone/README.md

 3. Vector indexing pipelines (Qdrant + BGE embeddings) for SkillsFuture and YouTube.
 4. FastAPI endpoints for search/recommend/quiz APIs and the learner-facing academy portal.

+## New Developer Start Here

+If you are onboarding to the repo for the first time, follow this order:

+1. Read this README first for the runtime picture and startup flow.
+2. Read `docs/api_layers_integration_guide.md` for system boundaries and API ownership.
+3. Read `docs/api_reference.md` for request and response contracts.
+4. Start the shared services, seed SkillsFuture, then run either the ingestion app or FastAPI depending on the feature you want to work on.

+Suggested working path by area:

+- Ingestion and quiz admin work: `api/main.py`, `api/routes/*`, `pipelines/youtube/*`, `pipelines/quiz_gen/*`
+- Search and recommendation work: `api/routes/search_videos.py`, `api/routes/search_skills.py`, `api/routes/recommend.py`, `pipelines/youtube/youtube_vector_index.py`
+- Learner portal work: `api/frontend/academy/`, `api/main.py`
+- Data and schema work: `db/init/001_schema.sql`, `pipelines/skillsfuture/*`, `scripts/embed_sf_skill_levels.py`

 ## Current Status (What Is Done vs Next)

 Implemented now: